NikolaiRadke/Stopify/src/README.md

 7. Press ``` Install ```.

 ### Preparing the sketch
 You need the client ID, the client secret and the refresh token.

-...under development.
+There is a tool for Linux and Windows that helps getting this token.
+Look here: [https://github.com/NikolaiRadke/Stopify/tree/main/token_tool](token_tool)